lean-forward/class-number-journal/readme.md

 The formalization has been developed for the community fork of Lean 3.
 To install a full Lean development environment, please follow the "Regular install" instructions at <https://leanprover-community.github.io/get_started.html>.
 After installation, you can run the command `leanproject get lean-forward/class-number` to obtain copies of the relevant source files and all dependencies.
-We are currently in the process of merging our results into the Lean mathematical library mathlib.
+Our results have been merged into the Lean mathematical library mathlib; this repository hosts copies of the files that are relevant to our project.
-An up-to-date version of our development is available at the [dedekind-domain-dev branch](https://github.com/leanprover-community/mathlib/tree/dedekind-domain-dev/).
-The command `leanproject get mathlib:dedekind-domain-dev` will download a copy of this branch and the precompiled binaries.

 When opening a Lean project in VS Code, you must use the "Open Folder" menu option to open the project's root directory.
 On the command line, you can run `code path/to/class-number`.